 Not real; made from artificial materials.

 Garnet is a class of minerals commonly used in semi-precious gemstones.
-The name comes from the most common color of the gemstone—a dark red—though the gem can also be orange, yellow, or even green.
+The name comes from the most common color of the gemstone—a dark red—through the gem can also be orange, yellow, or even green.
 Garnet is the birthstone of January.

 Glass is formed from melted sand.
 It can be used as a replacement for diamonds in fashion jewelry, though like windows and wine glasses, it is brittle and can break easily.